chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 #### Upload Queue

-The Upload Queue is an [AWS SQS](https://aws.amazon.com/sqs/) that will track pending upload jobs.
+The upload queue is an [AWS SQS](https://aws.amazon.com/sqs/) that will track pending upload jobs.
 The upload jobs are used by the upload service to know where to download the file from before uploading them to S3.
 For the first implementation, the job sleep time will be 15min.
 Eventually, the job sleep time will depend on the size of the file being uploaded.